emilours/Bibliograph/README.md

 - **Backend**: Flask, Python ⚙️

 ###  **Search by Author** 🖋️
 You can search for books by entering the name of an author.
 The app will display a list of books written by that author, including a brief description and a cover image.
+The **Wikipedia API** provides a preview of the author's biography, offering a quick glimpse into their life and works.
 It's a great way to explore an author's works and find your next read!

 ![Welcome](assets/searchByAuthor.gif)